partiql/partiql-lang-kotlin/docs/user/AggFunc.md

 : `MIN(expression)/MAX(expression)`

 Purpose
-: Given a collection of variable in any date type, find the minimum/maximum value in the collection.
+: Given a collection of variables in any date type, find the minimum/maximum value in the collection.
 : In general: Boolean < Number < Text < Blob/Clob < List < Struct < Bag

 Example